Should I Overclock My GPU? Is Overclocking Worth It?

 How To Overclock GPU

-On paper, overclocking your GPU probably seems like a win-win scenario.
+On paper, overclocking your GPU likely seems like a win-win scenario.

-Unfortunately, this isn’t entirely true because there are some downsides to the process.
+Unfortunately, this isn’t entirely accurate because there are some drawbacks to the process.

 The Pros

-A higher clock means better performance, which is the biggest reason anyone would overclock their GPU.
-Although it might not seem like much, a 10% performance boost can make the game you’re playing more enjoyable or at least playable, depending on how it was previously running.
+A higher clock means improved performance, which is the main reason anyone would overclock their GPU.
+Although it might not seem like much, a 10% performance increase can make the game you’re playing more enjoyable or at least playable, depending on how it was previously running.

-If you’re struggling to maintain a consistent 30 FPS, you will probably be thrilled to achieve it without buying new hardware.
-The same can be said for 60 FPS or whatever else your FPS target is.
+If you’re having difficulty maintaining a consistent 30 FPS, you will probably be delighted to achieve it without purchasing new hardware.
+The same can be said for 60 FPS or whatever else your FPS goal is.

-The FPS boost isn’t the only great thing about increasing the GPU clock.
-It can also positively affect the quality of images and offer you better-looking graphics.
+The improvement in game performance isn’t the only remarkable thing about enhancing the GPU clock.
+It can also have a positive impact on the image quality and provide you with more appealing visuals.

 When adjusting the resolution and texture quality, you will often have to patiently fiddle with the settings to get them just right.
 Even then, getting the exact results that you’re looking for can be hard.